Withdrawal Policy for Financial Aid Recipients

 Any amount of unearned grant funds that you must return is called an overpayment.
 The maximum amount of a grant overpayment that you must repay is half of the grant funds you received or were scheduled to receive.
 You do not have to repay a grant overpayment if the original amount of the overpayment is $50 or less.
 You must make arrangements with your school or the Department of Education to return the unearned grant funds.

 The requirements for Title IV program funds when you withdraw are separate from any refund policy that Ohio University may have.
 Therefore, you may still owe funds to the school to cover unpaid institutional charges.
 Ohio University may also charge you for any Title IV program funds that the school was required to return.
-Information regarding Ohio University’s policy for canceling registration, dropping classes, and withdrawing is at http://www.ohio.edu/policy/12-050.html or the Schedule of Classes.
+Information regarding Ohio University’s policy for canceling registration, dropping classes, and withdrawing is at http://www.ohio.edu/policy/12-050.html.

 If you have questions about your Title IV program funds, you can call the Federal Student Aid Information Center at 1-800-4-FEDAID (1-800-433-3243).
 TTY users may call 1-800-730-8913.
 Information is also available on Student Aid on the Web at www.studentaid.ed.gov.